Arvia first made an appearance on the coffee table WiPs in July 2021.

 The body is a simple pattern repeat (like our own free shop pattern Simple Asymmetrical Scarf) and the lace border is written and charted.
 It's a simple lace motif - it's easy to see where you are putting the holes!

-I would say that working with mohair is not easy.
+I would say that working with mohair can be tricky.
 You do need good light and you do need to pay attention, making sure you have captured the stitch on the needle and you're not just knitting a piece of fluff (this can happen when watching TV!)

 Mohair is also not easy to rip back, it is very sticky, so it's not the best yarn for a beginner lace knitter.